 Admission to our Master's program is very competitive.
 Hence, the application deadline is February 15th.
 All application materials, including recommendation letters, should be submitted by February 15th.

-To be considered for admission into the Applied Behavior Analysis Program students must meet the following requirements:
+To be considered for admission into the Behavior Analysis and Therapy program students must meet the following requirements:

 - Completion of a bachelor's degree from a regionally accredited undergraduate university.